The reason I started the foundation…

-My German shepherd roti named butterball developed cancer over year ago his life expectancy at most was three months without doing any therapy for him.
+My German Shepherd-Roti, Butterball, developed cancer over a year ago his life expectancy at most was three months without doing any therapy for him.
 I decided to fight for him and get rid of this cancer.

 I always wanted to start a foundation to help people and animals but I wasn’t sure which direction I want to go in.
 I didn’t want to do what everyone else was doing I wanted to be different.

-Butterball has since developed cancer again, not that’s going to be easy to put him down but at least I have had the chance to spend time with him and I am able to say goodbye, not everyone has that chance.
+Butterball has since developed cancer again, not that it’s going to be easy to put him down, but at least I have had the chance to spend time with him and I am able to say goodbye.
+Not everyone has that chance.

 When people ask me why I start the foundation it was because I wanted to give other animals, and their owners, a second chance at life just like Butterball did.